OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-02/README.md

 ## Clean up

-We can clean up what we created.
+We should clean up what we created.

 ```console
 $ terraform destroy